baden03/annual-archive/readme.txt

 1. Sidebar Widget - Alpha Archives

 == Changelog ==
+= 1.5.3 =
+* changed the default archive type from monthly to yearly
+* cleaned up plugin options page

 = 1.5.2 =
 * addressed issue with some themes throwing Call to a member function get() on a non-object error